 I have a stake in ensuring that you receive the best massage possible.
 Now I know that not all people are looking for a regular arrangement but it is still very much in my interest to make sure I provide the best service possible.

 Experience.
 I have been a massage therapist for over 10 years.
 Often therapists with these companies are newly qualified and just treating their arrangement as transient whilst they establish themselves.

-If you have used or are thinking of using one of these companies then I’d really like to hear your comments so please feel free to include them below.
+If you have used or are thinking of using one of these companies then I’d really like to hear your comments.
+Please feel free to include them below.
 I’m sure many of their customers are happy with their experiences but I’d still be interested in hearing unbiased assessments.